-B.8.1 The additional factors that need to be considered include but are not limited to:
+- B.8.1 The additional factors that shall be considered include but are not limited to: - i) Increase in audit time of OH&SMS: - a. complicated logistics involving more than one building or location where work is carried out. e.g., a separate Design Centre shall be audited, - b. staff speaking in more than one language (requiring interpreter(s) or preventing individual auditors from working independently), - c. very large site for the number of personnel (e.g., a forest),

-- I) Increase in audit time of OH&SMS: - a.
-Complicated logistics involving more than one building or location where work is carried out. e.g., a separate Design Centre must be audited, - b.
-Staff speaking in more than one language (requiring interpreter(s) or preventing individual auditors from working independently), - c.
-Very large site for the number of personnel (e.g., a forest); - d.
-High degree of regulation (e.g. aerospace, nuclear power, refinery and chemical industry, fishing vessels, mining, food, drugs, etc.), - e.
-System covers highly complex processes or relatively high number of unique activities, - f.
-Activities that require visiting temporary sites to confirm the activities of the permanent site(s) whose management system is subject to certification, - g.
-Views of interested parties, - h.
-Accident rate higher than average for the business sector, - i.
-If the members of the public are present on the organization's site (e.g. hospitals, schools, airports, ports, train stations, public transport), - j.
-The organization is facing legal proceedings related to OH&S (depending on the severity and impact of risk involved), - k.
-The presence of many (sub)contractors causing an increase in complexity or OH&S risks (e.g. periodical shutdowns or turnaround of refineries, chemical plants, steel manufacturing plants and other large industrial complexes, which require a temporary large increase of staff of (sub)contractors to perform the planned activities of inspection, maintenance, and repair of plant units and equipment), - I. Where dangerous substances are present in quantities exceeding the thresholds in the Seveso III Directive (2012/18/EU), exposing the plant to the risk of major industrial accidents which fall under the complex requirements of the Seveso III Directive, - m. organization with sites included in the scope in other countries than the mother site country (if legislation and language are not well known) - II) Decrease in audit time of OH&SMS: - a. maturity of the management system (applicable to recertification, extension, etc.); - b. prior knowledge of the client organisation's management system (e.g. already certified in another voluntary OH&SMS scheme by the same CAB), - c. client preparedness for OH&S certification (e.g. already subject to periodical audits by the National Authority for a mandatory SMS scheme, as per Seveso III Directive, d. very small site for number of personnel (e.g. office complex only).
+- d. high degree of regulation (e.g. aerospace, nuclear power, refinery and chemical industry, fishing vessels, mining, food, drugs, etc.), - e. system covers highly complex processes or relatively high number of unique activities, - f. activities that require visiting temporary sites to confirm the activities of the permanent site(s) whose management system is subject to certification, - g. views of interested parties, - h. rate of accidents and occupational diseases higher than average for the business sector, - i. if the members of the public are present on the organization's site (e.g. hospitals, schools, airports, ports, train stations, public transport), - j. the organization is facing legal proceedings related to OH&S (depending on the severity and impact of risk involved), - k. the temporary large presence of many (sub)contractors companies and their employees causing an increase in complexity or OH&S risks (e.g. periodical shutdowns or turnaround of refineries, chemical plants, steel manufacturing plants and other large industrial complexes), - I. Where dangerous substances are present in quantities exposing the plant to the risk of major industrial accidents, in accordance with the applicable national regulations, and/or risk assessment documentation, - m. organization with sites included in the scope in other countries than the mother site country (if legislation and language are not well known). - ii) Decrease in audit time of OH&SMS: - a. maturity of the management system, - b. prior knowledge of the client organisation's management system (e.g. already certified in another voluntary OH&SMS scheme by the same CAB), - c. client preparedness for OH&S certification (e.g. already subject to periodical audits by the National Authority for a mandatory governmental OH&SMS scheme), - d. very small site for number of personnel (e.g. office complex only).